Germany–Nepal relations

 Germany–Nepal relations are the bilateral relations between Germany and Nepal.

 In World War II, Nepal was one of the first countries to declare war on Germany, on 4 September 1939, the fourth day of the German invasion of Poland.

 Germany–Nepal relations were officially established on 4 April 1958.

+Trade

+In 2022, Nepal exported $43 million worth of goods to Germany, with the largest export being carpets.
+Germany exported $47.3 million worth of goods to Nepal that same year, with the largest export being razor blades.